 Political betting markets provide a very accurate predictor of the eventual outcome of an election, much more so than opinion polls.
 Political betting markets concern themselves with the eventual final outcome whereas opinion polls only provide a snapshot of the state of the race at the moment the poll is taken which is not at the moment of voting.

-There are many technicalities of how opinion polls should be carried out which are not always followed and human error and bias can skew the results.
+There are many technicalities of how opinion polls should be carried out which are not always followed.
+Human error and bias can also skew the results.

 In the case of John Mccain and Mitt Romney’s Vice Presidential running mates the betting markets reflected the selections before the announcements were made.
 This suggests insider trading which makes the markets predictive power even better.

-Odds makers and the wisdom of the crowed are much better at prediction the results of elections than they are at sporting events because luck is less of a factor.
-However betting on the favourite is not always easy money as surprises, such as gaffs or scandals, can happen between when you make your bet and election day.
+Odds makers and the wisdom of the crowed are much better at predicting the results of elections than they are at sporting events, because luck is less of a factor.
+However betting on the favorite is not always easy money as surprises, such as gaffs or scandals, can happen between when you make your bet and election day.

 Prediction markets offer the same gambling dynamics as sportsbooks although some of them have trading features not present on sportsbooks.
 News media prefers to refer to prediction markets because they use terminology that sounds better such as “prediction” instead of “bet” and %’s rather than odds.
 Also prediction markets are legal in some places where sportsbooks are not.

 Moral hazard and challenge to democracy

 Political betting can create monetary incentives, unrelated to policies or issues, for attempting to effect the outcome of an election.

 Political betting can make people vote and campaign purely to advantage their own bet.
 Such voters will then be happy or unhappy with the result of the election based on their betting profit or loss, rather than civics.